Skip to content

 SYN FLOOD

-• The timers (or lack of certain timers) in 3 way handshake are often used and exploited by attackers to disable services or even to enter systems.
+• The timers (or lack of certain timers) in three-way handshake are often used and exploited by attackers to disable services or even to enter systems.

 • The SYN+ACK packets (Step 2) sent by the web server back to the originating source IP address are not replied to.
 This leaves a TCP session half-open on the webserver.
 Multiple packets cause multiple TCP sessions to stay open.